nvchung599/hire/README.md

 # hire

-Please download the powerpoint, and then consider hiring me
+Please read the presentation PDF, and then consider hiring me

 thank you